MobilityData/gbfs/README.md

 * [systems.csv](systems.csv)

 If you would like to add a system, please fork this repository and submit a pull request.
-Please keep this list alphabetized by system name.
+Please keep this list alphabetized by country and system name.